 Section II.
 Personally Owned Motor Vehicle

-An employee of the state may be reimbursed for mileage in accordance with IRS limits and state limits for travel dates through 12/31/2013 at $0.565 per mile, and at $0.56 per mile starting 01/01/2014.
+- An employee of the state may be reimbursed for mileage in accordance with IRS limits and state limits for travel dates through 12/31/2015 at $0.575 per mile, and $0.54 starting 01/01/2016.
 Mileage is based on the shortest, reasonable highway distance.
-Mileage between addresses (point to point calculation) may be derived from an employee's odometer reading, or, by using the mapping service accepted for point to point mileage calculations.
-The current mapping service used by the university is MapQuest at http://www.mapquest.com.
-Mapping services other than MapQuest will not be accepted for point to point mileage calculations.
+Mileage between addresses (point to point calculation) may be derived from an employee's odometer reading, or by using any online mapping tool accepted for point to point mileage calculations.
 Documentation is required for all point to point mileage calculations.